elrashid-flutter-examples/e001-aspcore-identity-server-for-flutter/README.md

 ## What

-- This is Identity Server an OAuth server
+- This is Identity Server an OAuth server (dotnet core)

 ## Script ( for more info)